-When filming an interview, adjust the middle shot of the person and make sure that the camera sees both eyes of your interlocutor, because if he turns too far away from the camera in profile, then you get the impression that he is talking with someone else, and not with you and, accordingly, with spectators.
+If you are in the videography profession and want to film an interview, the first point is the camera setting.
+When filming an interview, adjust the middle shot of the person and make sure that the camera sees both eyes of your interlocutor.
+Because if he turns too far away from the camera in profile, you get the impression that he is talking with someone else, not with you and, accordingly, with spectators.

-Try to set the camera at eye level, because if you hold the lens a little higher, then your character will look weak and easily vulnerable, if lower – domineering and arrogant.
-If you do not have such a task, then it is better to keep the camera at eye level of the person you are shooting.
+Try to set the camera at eye level because if you hold the lens a little higher, your character will look weak and easily vulnerable, if lower – domineering and arrogant.
+If you do not have such a task, it is better to keep the camera at eye level of the person you are shooting.

-If in the future you plan to use only the interviewee’s answers, then you can ask him to repeat your questions out loud, after he hears them.
-This will allow you to build the hero’s monologue in the order you want.
-Of course, you shouldn’t force a person to repeat every question, but the key ones asking a new topic will definitely not be superfluous.
+If you plan to use only the interviewee’s answers in the future, you can ask him to repeat your questions out loud after he hears them.
+It will allow you to build the hero’s monologue in the order you want.
+Of course, you shouldn’t force a person to repeat every question, but the key ones asking a new topic will not be superfluous.

-After filming the interview, try to capture the people, objects, and places that your interviewee was talking about.
-Such shots will help to tell the story more interesting and clearly.
+After filming the interview, try to capture the people, objects, and places your interviewee talked about.
+Such shots will help to tell the story more exciting and clearly.

 Keys to A Successful Interview

-Further, if you do not have a strong command of the topic, you need to read and understand the area about which you are going to talk in order to make a list of possible questions.
-Because very often potential interviewees are asked to show them a list of questions.
+Further, if you do not have a strong command of the topic, you need to read and understand the area about which you will talk to make a list of possible questions.
+Because very often, potential interviewees are asked to show them a list of questions.
 And it directly depends on this list whether they agree to talk with you.

 You may also like to read: Fashion Editorials: 3 Steps to Create Photographs for Fashion Editorials

-In addition to words, the details of everyday life, interior, clothing, and the peculiarities of the hero’s speech carry a heavy load in a portrait interview – that is, that which forms the individuality and uniqueness of each person and must certainly be conveyed to the viewer.
-A monologue-story, a monologue-biography of a hero is formed from a person's answers.
-On the basis of even one such interview, if it is taken correctly, one can already create a real documentary by adding in a certain way photographs and videos from the hero's personal archive and special footage.
+In addition to words, the details of everyday life, interior, clothing, and the peculiarities of the hero’s speech carry a heavy load in a portrait interview – that is, that which forms the individuality and uniqueness of each person and must undoubtedly be conveyed to the viewer.